syncfusion-content/xamarin-docs/Xamarin/Introduction/Explore Libraries Package/Windows.md

 The "Forms" directory includes,

-* The "Forms" directory contains the demo samples for each control such as Charts, DataGrid, etc. All the samples can be deployed in Android, iOS, and UWP platforms.
+* Demo samples for each control such as Charts, DataGrid, etc. All the samples can be deployed in Android, iOS, and UWP platforms.
 Additionally, Charts, DataGrid, and ListView samples can be deployed in macOS platform also.

-* “nuget” folder: It contains the compiled assemblies of the above samples as NuGet package.
-It is referred in the common sample browser as explained in the next step.

 * It also contains showcase samples such as Patient Monitor, Server Monitor, and Invoice.